telus/tds-core/docs/src/html/2-Use-Thorium/3-receiving-updates.md

 Open a [Github issue](https://github.com/telusdigital/telus-thorium-core/issues) describing the defect.

 * If the issue is small and could likely be patched, contact the TDS team, so they can quickly patch and broadcast.
-* If the issue is large/cannot a fix cannot be released quickly, the Thorium team will broadcast that there has been a significant issue -- and that all teams should downgrade their version numbers, so their project will avoid the defective release
+* If the issue is large/cannot a fix cannot be released quickly, the TDS team will broadcast that there has been a significant issue -- and that all teams should downgrade their version numbers, so their project will avoid the defective release

-## Design/Sketch issues
+## Design and Sketch issues

 ---

-Issues that are discovered with the master Sketch file should be escalated to the TDS scrum master, who will log a ticket in JIRA and add it to the TDS execution squad backlog.
+Issues that are discovered with the master Sketch file should be escalated to the TDS scrum master, who will log a ticket in Github and add it to the TDS squad backlog.
 These will be prioritized and addressed according to team capacity.